samfargo/umich_capstone/README.md

 # Fiscal AI

-This project provides an interface to learn about public companies using their quarterly earnings call transcripts.
+This project provides an interface to chat with earnings call transcripts.
 It takes a query, a company ticker, and a quarter/year pair as input and returns a response that attempts to answer the query based on the requested transcript.

 ## Getting Started